spywhere/plug.nvim/docs/extensions/setup.md

 ## Compatibility

+- lazy.nvim: Proxy to `init`
+- packer.nvim: Polyfilled with a custom handler for a compiled snapshot
+- pckr.nvim: Proxy to `config_pre`
 - vim-plug: Polyfilled
-- packer.nvim: Proxy to `setup`
-- lazy.nvim: Proxy to `init`

 ## Configurations